ajmcclary/claude-profiles/README.md

 - Permission denied for helpers: run `chmod +x ~/.claude/bin/*`.
 - Updating shell helpers: remove the block between markers in your rc and rerun the installer to refresh to the latest snippet.
 - direnv not active: install it (`brew install direnv` or your distro’s package) and ensure your shell rc contains the direnv hook.
+ - Auth conflict warning: run `cc-profile anthropic|zai` first, or use `cc-use --force <provider> -- <args>` to temporarily align the profile for a one-off.

 ## Project description
 Bootstrap Claude Code with seamless provider switching.
 One command installs the CLI, creates secure Anthropic and GLM (Z.ai) profiles, and adds shell helpers: `cc-profile`, `cc-use`, `claude-anthropic`, `claude-glm`.
 No secrets on disk—env, pass, or Keychain.
 Optional direnv template, doctor/uninstall, and dry-run for safety.